nicorodriguezx/YouAudio/README.md

 ## Configuration

-Modify the `config.json` file in the project root with the following structure:
+Create a `config.json` file in the project root with the following structure:

 ```json
 {